Borg finishes Perth weekend with historic SuperUtes clean sweep - Speedcafe

 Borg challenged Harris during the final laps and as the #58 driver went wide on the last corner on Lap 13, Borg was forced onto the grass as David Sieders closed in on the lead pair, before Borg made contact with Harris at Turn 1 to take the lead.

-Marjoram and David Sieders in the Sieders Racing Team Mazda BT-50 also made their way through as Harris tried to get himself back into contention but on the final lap of the race before he spun at Turn 1 and ended up in the sandtrap, his race over.
+Marjoram and David Sieders, who started from 11th and made his way into the top positions, made their way through as Harris tried to get himself back into contention but on the final lap of the race before he spun at Turn 1 and ended up in the sandtrap, his race over.

-This left Sieders to make the overtake into second past Marjoram at Turn 6 and Borg to finish his historic clean sweep of the first weekend in V8 SuperUtes around Wanneroo Raceway.
+This left Sieders in the Sieders Racing Team Mazda BT-50 to make the overtake into second past Marjoram at Turn 6 and Borg to finish his historic clean sweep of the first weekend in V8 SuperUtes around Wanneroo Raceway.

 V8 SuperUtes will return for Round 2 of their 2023 season at Sydney Motorsport Park on July 28-30.